 Students are not allowed to have any open heating elements within the residence halls.
 All appliances must have an automatic shut off.
 Neglecting appliances while in use is dangerous and therefore prohibited.

-Bicycles must be stored in assigned outside bicycle racks at all times.
-Bicycles must not be attached to trees, railings, buildings, benches or anything other than assigned racks.
-If found in unauthroized locations, bicyles will be removed at the expense of the student.
+Bicycles must be stored in outside bicycle racks at all times.
+Bicycles must not be attached to trees, railings, buildings, benches or anything other than the outdoor racks.
+If found in unauthorized locations, bicycles will be removed at the expense of the student.

 Bicycles may not be ridden in residence halls and the college will confiscate bicycles improperly placed in any student housing.
 Bicycles left on-campus over the summer may be considered abandoned property and will be removed by Snow College.
 Students are highly encouraged to register their bicycles with the Public Safety office in case of theft.

 Any form of bullying is strictly prohibited within the residence halls, rooms, apartments or any other on-campus housing location as outlined in the Snow College Code of Conduct, Section 4 Student Responsibilities.

 Student must cancel the Agreement by submitting written notice of the cancellation via the cancellation/departure notification located online and submitted to the Office of Residence Life prior to checking out.
 Student must arrange a checkout appointment with his/her Resident Assistant (RA), at least 24 hours prior to moving out.
 Failure to do so will result in an improper checkout fee of $150 and possible cleaning/repair fees.
 Student will be held responsible for any remaining contractual financial obligations based on cancellation deadline dates as listed in the contract cancellation section of their housing contract.

 Cancellation received prior to August 1 for Fall Only and Academic Year housing contracts; December 1 for Spring Only housing contracts; April 1 for Summer housing contracts will result in forfeiture of the Application/Deposit fees.